Just as the new Metzeler Karoo 4 is released I finally get around to sharing my experience with the Karoo 3.

 On the road

-I was immediately impressed with the Karoo 3, vibrations from the widely spaced lugs were minimum and around town and up to about 90km/h I didn’t really hear noise from them.
+I was immediately impressed with the Karoo 3, vibrations from the widely spaced lugs were minimal.
+Around town, and up to about 90km/h I didn’t really hear noise from them.
 I wear ear plugs at higher speeds, or IEMs with a 29dBA rating.
 It wasn’t until I changed to a set of ear plugs that allow certain frequencies through, that the whine from the tyres at 120km/h became apparent.
 I certainly wouldn’t call it loud or annoying, but reminds you that you aren’t running street tyres anymore.

 On dry roads, the grip from rear is very good.
 I didn’t experience any locking or spinning or traction control kicking in.
 The front has decent grip, I wouldn’t say great, but certainly decent, and better than I remember from my last TKC80.

-It inspired enough confidence to push in the twisties but not so much I forgot I was a running a 50/50 tyres.
-I felt they were better than the the MT21 on my 950 adventure, or even the Heidenau K60.
+It inspired enough confidence to push in the twisties, but not so much I ever I forgot I was a running a 50/50 tyres.
+I felt they were better than the the MT21 on my 950 adventure, or even the Heidenau K60 Scout.
 Though of course neither of those are a true 50/50.
 The former is more geared towards off-road, whilst the latter is something of a 70/30 touring tyre known for its remarkable mileage.

 The handling is controlled and pretty neutral to a point, then starts to rapidly get sharper the more you lean.
 The front is main culprit here over the rear.
 Neither the front or rear had any issues with cracks or abnormalities in the road surface and tracked straight and true.